Bentleyj/BeyondPhotography/README.md

 ### Day 84

 Quick one today as I'm busy with a client project.
 Did the same effect but instead of adding all the values together and reducing their value I alternated adding and subtracting them as I reduce their size.
 Very simple effect with nice results!

+### Day 85

+First step on a journey today, I want to do the same thing that we did with the self-similarity but make it even more self similar.
+I want to take the upper left corner of the image and duplicate it in a grid of 4 within itself and do the same with the upper right, bottom left and bottom right.
+My ultimate goal is to create a recursive function which does this over and over again in a grid.
+Starting off by building the base case and will try to add the recursion tomorrow.